-- (a) The Chairman will be elected by a simple majority decision following a vote by Panel members. - (b) Relevant experience/criteria - Broad experience of the sector - Recognised authority among practitioners in the sector - Ability to represent practitioners' interests to external bodies - Reputation for fairness and integrity - Technical knowledge - (c) Any person applying for membership of the Panel must be prepared to serve as Chairman if selected. - (d) A secret ballot will be held if requested by any Member of the Committee/Panel.
+- (a) The Chairman will be elected by a simple majority decision following a vote by Committee members. - (b) Relevant experience/criteria - Broad experience of the sector - Recognised authority among practitioners in the sector - Ability to represent practitioners' interests to external bodies - Reputation for fairness and integrity - Technical knowledge - (c) Any person applying for membership of the Committee must be prepared to serve as Chairman if selected.